Leg-end/tensorchainer/README.md

 # General Introduction
- This lib has similar structure as keras does, but not powerful and rich as keras, it's more like a low configuration "keras" which extremely constraint with my personal developing purposes, besides, the core components are not all keras-like style, they has learned from some features of Chainer and Pytorch (e.g. hook mechanism around layer and trainer, a MutableSequence-style LayerList as Chainer does, Pytorch-way to control trainable flag...), one thing I must mention is the argument scope in slim also merged into this lib, and it has been modified to compatible with function and class in the same time.
+ This lib has similar structure as keras does, but not powerful and rich as keras, it's more like a low configuration "keras" which extremely constraint with my personal developing purposes, besides, the core components are not all keras-like style, they have learned from some features of Chainer and Pytorch (e.g. hook mechanism around layer and trainer, a MutableSequence-style LayerList as Chainer does, Pytorch-way to control trainable flag...), one thing I must mention is the argument scope in slim also merged into this lib, and it has been modified to compatible with function and class in the same time.